Thesis Proposal and Proposal Defence

 - The student or his/her supervisor will advise the Department of Criminology at least three weeks prior to the defence of the date/location and composition of the jury (note that this is a public defence so the room must be able to accommodate an audience).
 The supervisor signs the Registration of The Doctoral Thesis Project Defence (pdf) form

-- The student must submit the final thesis proposal to the members of the jury, the defence chair and the Chair of the Criminology Doctoral Committee at least three weeks prior to the defence date.
+- The student must submit the final thesis proposal to the members of the jury, the defence chair and the Chair of the Criminology Doctoral Committee at least two weeks prior to the defence date.

 The date, the thesis project title, the composition of the jury and the room must be posted by the Secretariat on the Departmental bulletin board at least one week prior to the defence

 The defence affords the student’s committee the opportunity to confirm that the proposed project is solid and viable, has no intrinsic contradictions or potentially fatal errors, is theoretically solid, is methodologically sound and will represent a contribution to the field of study.

 There is no external evaluator for the thesis project defence – the jury is comprised of the supervisor(s) and the committee members